jbeuckm/drupal-client/README.md

 The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure, headers)`.
 There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. But they typically all construct a call to `makeAuthenticatedRequest`.
 This function should facilitate most things that people want to do with Drupal in a mobile environment.
 It's also easy to use `makeAuthenticatedRequest' to make requests agaist custom Services.

+## Requirements

+1. An installation of Drupal 7.x
+2. Services Module 3.4+ (implements the CSRF token for updated REST security)
+3. REST Server module enabled
+4. A Javascript project